home-assistant/home-assistant.io/source/_components/insteon_plm.markdown

 is set to delete the link, press the link button on the corresponding device to complete the process.
 - **insteon_plm.load_all_link_database**: Load the All-Link Database for a device.
-WARNING - Loading a device All-LInk database is very time consuming and inconsistant.
+WARNING - Loading a device All-Link database is very time consuming and inconsistent.
 This may take a LONG time and may need to be repeated to obtain all records.
 - **insteon_plm.print_all_link_database**: Print the All-Link Database for a device.
 Requires that the All-Link Database is loaded into memory.